 We found the island stunning, filled with sleepy villages full of rural charm, luxury beach clubs, and accommodations in paradise-like settings looking out to sea.
 A place where you can truly relax in the laid-back hippy atmosphere.
 Whether you’re relaxing on a bed next to the sea or watching the sunset over Es Vedra, we found Ibiza to be so authentic.
 It combines exciting nightlife with an incredibly stunning world-heritage old town.
 It made us fall in love with Spain again.

-Ibiza stole our hearts and on the flight home, we were planning our next trip!
+Ibiza stole our hearts and on the flight home, we were looking at flights to Ibiza with Jet2 for our next trip!

 The KA Edit Family Travel Guide: Ibiza